z-zang/lm-lab-modern-js/modern_javascript_exercises/functions/functions.md

 - Anonymous Function
 - Anonymous Arrow Function

-Arrow functions are a more modern way of writing JavaScript functions.
+Arrow functions are a more modern way of writing JavaScript functions 💜

+👉 Can you explain what the differences are?

 Note: There are no tests for this task!